ironhack-labs/lab-express-spotify/readme.md

 });
 ```

-Meaning that your href for the view more button is going to have to look like this:
+Meaning that your `href` for the view more button is going to have to look like this:

 ```html
 <a href="/albums/1UarLtyjvxGiRTsfFXxtnA">View More</a>
 ```

 `1UarLtyjvxGiRTsfFXxtnA` is a unique ID for a particular artist.
-Replace that with ejs to make it dynamic!
+Replace that with the value you send to the view to make it dynamic!

 ![](https://i.imgur.com/oaoqQMj.png)